parallelvirtualcluster/docs/docs/deployment/provisioner.md

 Task ID: 39639f8c-4866-49de-8c51-4179edec0194
 ```

-**NOTE**: A VM that is set to do so will be defined on the cluster early in the provisioning process, before creating disks or executing the provisioning script, with the special status `provision`.
+❕ **NOTE** A VM that is set to do so will be defined on the cluster early in the provisioning process, before creating disks or executing the provisioning script, with the special status `provision`.
 Once completed, if the VM is not set to start automatically, the state will remain `provision`, with the VM not running, until its state is explicitly changed with the client (or via autostart when its node returns to `ready` state).

-**NOTE**: Provisioning jobs are tied to the node that spawned them.
-If the primary node changes, provisioning jobs will continue to run against that node until they are completed, interrupted, or fail, but the active API (now on the new primary node) will not have access to any status data from these jobs, until the primary node status is returned to the original host.
-The CLI will warn the administrator of this if there are active jobs while running `node primary` or `node secondary` commands.

-**NOTE**: Provisioning jobs cannot be cancelled, either before they start or during execution.
+❕ **NOTE** Provisioning jobs cannot be cancelled, either before they start or during execution.
 The administrator should always let an invalid job either complete or fail out automatically, then remove the erroneous VM with the `vm remove` command.

 # Deploying VMs from OVA images